sushantdhiman/node-pool/API.md

 <a name="Pool+maxSize"></a>

 ### pool.maxSize
-Number of maximum number of resources allowed by pool
+Maximum number of resources allowed by pool

 **Kind**: instance property of [<code>Pool</code>](#Pool)
 <a name="Pool+minSize"></a>

 ### pool.minSize
-Number of minimum number of resources allowed by pool
+Minimum number of resources allowed by pool

 **Kind**: instance property of [<code>Pool</code>](#Pool)
 <a name="Pool+acquire"></a>